dapr/docs/howto/use-w3c-tracecontext/README.md

 Please go here for [Dapr API reference](https://github.com/dapr/docs/tree/master/reference/api).

 ## Configuring Tracing in Dapr
-As mentioned earlier, in this tracing example, we are using the same [grpc app](../create-grpc-app).
+As mentioned earlier, same [grpc app](../create-grpc-app) based on Go SDK is used for the purpose of the example.

 So to enable tracing in Dapr, you need to first configure tracing in Dapr.
 You can create deployment config yaml e.g. `appconfig.yaml` with following configuration.